Tampa police questioning person in connection with shootings

 - The person is not under arrest or in police custody

-(CNN)Tampa police are interviewing a person in connection with four fatal shootings within the last month in the city's Seminole Heights neighborhood, Tampa Police Chief Brian Dugan said Tuesday.
+(CNN)Tampa police are questioning a person in connection with four fatal shootings within a month in the city's Seminole Heights neighborhood, Tampa Police Chief Brian Dugan said Tuesday.

 Dugan said police were acting on a tip about a man with a gun when they confronted the person at a local McDonald's and confiscated the weapon.
 Police are interviewing the person at headquarters to learn more about the firearm, and any possible connection to the killings.